Vlade Divac: KK Partizan president

-In late 2000, following the overthrow of Slobodan Milošević whose policies Divac had been openly critical of throughout mid-to-late 1990s, Divac and former teammate Predrag Danilović took over their former club KK Partizan.
+In late 2000, following the overthrow of Slobodan Milošević whose policies Divac had been openly critical of throughout the mid-to-late 1990s, Divac and former teammate Predrag Danilović took over their former club KK Partizan.
 They did so on the initiative of Ivica Dačić, the club's outgoing president and, more importantly, a suddenly marginalized politician who, due to his association with Milošević, was forced to leave his post at the club.
-Seeing that various state-owned companies and community property were being taken over in a dubious manner during the power vacuum that resulted from régime change, Dačić saw it prudent to bring the club's two former greats as a safeguard against the same happening to KK Partizan.
+Seeing that various state-owned companies and community property were being taken over in a dubious manner during the power vacuum that resulted from the régime change, Dačić saw it prudent to bring the club's two former greats as a safeguard against the same happening to KK Partizan.
 Divac became the club's president while Danilović took the vice-president role.

 Freshly retired from playing, Danilović was actually running the club's day-to-day operations since Divac was still very actively involved with the Sacramento Kings at the time.
 The head coach they inherited, Darko Ruso, finished out the 2000–01 season before they decided in the summer of 2001 to bring back their mentor Duško Vujošević to be the new head coach.

-Though the duo never stated so outright, their additional motivation in getting involved with KK Partizan again was perceived to be gaining the upper hand on the club's eventual privatisation process once the new Law on Sports was passed in the Serbian parliament.
-Since the exact ownership structure of a publicly owned KK Partizan was not and still is not really clear, potential investors decided to stay away, at least until the law came into effect.
-Divac and Danilović appeared pretty much out of nowhere in this regard but enjoyed plenty of fan and public support because most preferred to see their beloved club owned and operated by its former stars rather than a faceless corporation or a group of politicians, managers, or businessmen close to the ruling coalition.
-However, after a few years the duo ran out of patience and pulled out of the venture in late 2004 because it became too much of a financial burden with no end goal in sight.
+In late 2004 the duo pulled out of the venture as it became too much of a financial burden.
 While he stopped performing any official functions at the club, Divac continued to be involved with it in a lesser capacity for a few years afterwards.